 Boost your results by working with your fascia

 Author: Meagan Roback, RMT

-Have you ever had a massage therapist work on your wrist and then you get off the table and your hips feel amazing - and they never touched your hips?
-Maybe not those locations specifically, but ever wonder how working on one part of the body can alleviate the pain or discomfort in another?
+Have you ever had a practitioner work on your wrist and then you get off the table and your hips feel amazing - and they never touched your hips?
+Maybe not those locations specifically, but ever wonder how working or focusing on one part of the body can alleviate the pain or discomfort in another?

 It’s all about fascia.

 Alongside with joints, ligaments, tendons, cartilage, muscles and the skeleton, fascia is a fibrous tissue that keeps everything connected, separated, supported and nourished.
 I see it as your anatomical web of possibility for a number of reasons:

 It’s far reaching: it’s everywhere in your body from the top of your head to the bottoms of your feet.
 Because it links everything physically, I have seen how working with one part of the body has a significant ripple effect in other areas.
 Even better, working with one area may be painful or not conducive for my client, but working with their fascia means that I can still get to their underlying issue, somewhere else in the body and alleviate that discomfort.